abhikanojia/abhikanojia.github.io/_posts/rails-8/2024-02-14-rails-8-adds-brakeman-as-default-to-new-apps.md

   - improvements in rails 8, security enhancement in rails
 ---

-Rails 8 Boosts Security with Brakeman Integration!, a powerful static analysis security tool, by default.
+Rails 8 Boosts Security with Brakeman Integration!

+Brakeman, a powerful static analysis security tool, by default.
 Let's delve into what this integration means for Rails developers and how it enhances the security landscape of Ruby on Rails applications.

 ## # Understanding Brakeman: